3310 Lawbreakers

 Individuals violating a condition of their probation or parole.

-Disqualified until no longer a probation/parole violator.
+Disqualified until no longer a probation or parole violator.

 Procedures